jvandenbroek/domoticz/scripts/dzVents/documentation/README.md

  - Added method backupDatabase to the domoticz object.
 Now you can create your own (timer) scripts to create backups.
  - Added domoticz.startTime giving you the time at which the Domoticz service was started.
  - Fixed documentation about levelNames for selector switches and added the missing levelName.
+ - Added silent argument (boolean) to device.switchOn() and device.switchOff() commands.
+When set to true, no follow-up events are triggered switching the device.
+Using switchOn(true) will not allow you to set timing options!

 [2.2.0]